10 Dunedin Must-Dos

 9. Go on a cruise

 Go sailing or wildlife cruising from the Dunedin Harbour!
-Wildlife cruises will take you alongside the Otago Peninsula to see a wealth of seabirds, seals and sea lions, while dolphin cruises will take you further out in search of the ocean’s cutest and most playful marine mammals.
+Wildlife cruises, such as Port to Port, will take you alongside the Otago Peninsula to see a wealth of seabirds, seals and sea lions, while dolphin cruises will take you further out in search of the ocean’s cutest and most playful marine mammals.
 Otherwise, there are sailing charters to sit back, relax and enjoy the ocean.

 Location: Dunedin Harbour.